jjvanzon/Circular-Language-Spec/broader-view/fundamental-principles-loose-ideas.md

 Computer Language,
 2009-05-02

 I might not have a good spot or good explanation about how assembly seamlessly integrates into the language.
-This is part of the achievability principles, but also makes use of the Binaral concept and the Value concept too.
+This is part of the achievability principles, but also makes use of the Binaral aspect and the Value aspect too.

 JJ